By Louise Norris

 Montana’s legislature not only failed to authorize a state-run exchange, it also passed a bill in 2011 to prohibit the creation of an insurance exchange in Montana.
 While Democratic Gov. Brian Schweitzer vetoed that bill, neither he nor Monica Lindeen, the state auditor and insurance commissioner, were able to generate legislative or public support for an exchange.
 Consequently, the federal government is operating the exchange in Montana at Healthcare.gov.
 Montana is also one of nineteen states that has passed laws making it more difficult for people to serve as navigators for the exchange.

-Montana also opted out of expanding Medicaid, but advocacy organizations in the state are working to get the issue on the 2014 ballot in an effort to push the 2015 legislative session to reconsider expanding Montana’s Medicaid program.
-Supporters of the ballot measure submitted their proposed initiative on November 21.
-On the other hand, opponents of the ACA were gathering signatures in late December for a ballot initiative that would block Medicaid expansion, prevent the state from spending any money to enforce ACA rules, and would go so far as to provide a tax credit to any residents who owe a penalty under the shared responsibility (individual mandate) provision of the ACA.
+Montana also opted out of expanding Medicaid (unfortunately, it was an accidental “no” vote that doomed the expansion effort, but there’s no way to undo such a vote after it happens).
+The governor’s office is supportive of some aspects of Medicaid expansion, but no steps are likely to be taken towards expansion until at least 2015/ And on the other hand, opponents of the ACA were gathering signatures in late December for a ballot initiative that would block Medicaid expansion, prevent the state from spending any money to enforce ACA rules, and would go so far as to provide a tax credit to any residents who owe a penalty under the shared responsibility (individual mandate) provision of the ACA.

 On November 25, Lindeen announced that Montana would allow health insurance carriers to extend 2013 policies that had been scheduled to terminate at the end of the year, but it was left up to each carrier to decide how to proceed.
 Insureds who have a policy that is allowed to renew into 2014 also have the option of switching to an exchange plan.